Eyal Zamir

-Eyal Zamir (אייל זמיר; born 26 January 1966) is an Israeli military officer who is the current Chief of the General Staff of the Israel Defense Forces, having taken office on 5 March 2025.
-Zamir previously served as the Director-General of the Israeli Ministry of Defense (2023–2025), as Deputy Chief of Staff between 2018 and 2021, commander of the Southern Command, Military Secretary to the Prime Minister, commander of the 36th Division and commander of the 7th Armored Brigade.
+Eyal Zamir (אֱיָל זָמִיר; born 26 January 1966) is an Israeli military officer who is the current chief of the general staff of the Israel Defense Forces, having taken office on 5 March 2025.
+Zamir previously served as the director-general of the Israeli Ministry of Defense (2023–2025), as deputy chief of staff between 2018 and 2021, commander of the Southern Command, Military Secretary to the Prime Minister, commander of the 36th Division and commander of the 7th Armored Brigade.

 Early life and education

 Zamir was born and raised in Eilat.
 He was one of three children born to Shlomo and Yaffa (nee Abadi) Zamir.
 His grandparents were immigrants from Yemen and Syria.
 His father was a Lieutenant Colonel in the IDF who decided to settle in Eilat after being stationed there.
-He is a graduate of the 17th class of the Military Academy for Command preparatory boarding school in Tel Aviv, which he entered in 1980 at age 14.
+He is a graduate of the 17th class of the Military Command Boarding School, a preparatory boarding school in Tel Aviv, which he entered in 1980 at age 14.
 Unlike his peers who were aiming for elite commando units, Zamir dreamed of joining the Armored Corps, recalling "I was a young boy from Eilat who used to read a lot of books, and when I read about the Yom Kippur War I would always see that the Armored Corps – the tanks and whatnot – were saving the day.
 I was the only one who wanted to go in that direction."

 Zamir is a graduate of the Inter-Service Command and Staff College, and the National Security College.
 He holds a bachelor's degree in political science from Tel Aviv University, a Master's degree in national security from the University of Haifa, and is an alumnus of the General Management Program for Senior Executives (GMP) of The Wharton School.

 Zamir is married to Orna and has three children, sons Ori and Itai and daughter Roni.
 He lives in Hod HaSharon.